 1. The Rescuer

 In an unbalanced relationship, one person is always playing the role of a rescuer.
-As a rescuer, you act strong, together, in charge.
-As soon as your partner plays victim and cries for help, you make yourself available for them.
+As a rescuer, you act strong, together and in charge.
+As soon as your partner plays the victim and cries for help, you make yourself available for them.
 “Let me help you,” the rescuer says.
 “Don’t worry, I’m here.”
 You put aside your own preferences, needs, issues and anxieties.
 You rise to the occasion and help your partner who is emotionally dependent on you.
 Sometimes, unfortunately, all a rescuer is doing is disguising his or her own issues in the name of care or compassion.
-They feel compulsive to be nice, to be there for the other person, at the expense of their own wellbeing.
+They feel compulsive to be nice, to be there for the other person, at the expense of their own well-being.
 It comes at a great personal cost though because once the issue is resolved, the rescuer moves to the second point in the triangle.

 2. The Persecutor

 Since the inner happiness of the rescuer disappears as soon as the matter is resolved, their own issues rise to the surface.
 They no longer feel that the weaker partner actually needed help.
 Instead, a rescuer becomes a tormentor, a sort of a persecutor.
 “It’s all your fault,” that’s the first feeling he or she experiences towards the other person.
-A resentment builds up in the one who’s been acting strong.
+Resentment builds up in the one who’s been acting strong.
 The rescuer feels angry, hurt, used, even abused.
 This creates the desire to control the behavior of the other person, to snub them, curb them, so that such a situation does not arise again.
 The rescuer feels, “I must tell him/her that it can’t go on like this.”
-But, since the rescuer has not learned to take care of himself or herself, and because there exists a communication gap between the two partners, he’s unable to express freely.
+But, since the rescuer has not learned to take care of himself or herself, and because there exists a communication gap between the two partners, he’s unable to express himself freely.
 Consequently, a rescuer starts to behave like a persecutor holding the other person responsible for everything he or she’s feeling.
 This does not end here though.
-Once, he’s acted strong and then blamed the partner, he moves to the third point on the triangle.
+Once, he’s acted strong and then blamed the partner, he moves to the third point in the triangle.

 3. The Victim